Long-time asymptotic behaviour of the value function in nonlinear stopping problems

-We provide general conditions ensuring that the value functions of some nonlinear stopping problems with finite horizon converge to the value functions of the corresponding problems with infinite horizon.
-We also provide the rate of convergence.
-Our results can be formulated as results on stability, with respect to time horizon, of nonlinear $f$-expectations.
-Applications to stopping problems involving some integro-differential operators are given.
-They include asymptotic behaviour of fair prices of American options in an exponential L\'evy model.
+{\bf Abstract} We provide general conditions ensuring that the value functions of some nonlinear stopping problems with finite horizon converge to the value functions of the corresponding problems with infinite horizon.
+Our result can be formulated as result on stability, with respect to time horizon, of nonlinear $f$-expectations.
+We also study the rate of convergence.
+Many examples are given to illustrate our results.
+They include the analysis of time asymptotics of the fair prices of American options in a multidimensional exponential L\'evy model. \\ {\bf Keywords} Optimal stopping problem, nonlinear expectation, time asymptotics, rate of convergence, American option. \\ {\bf Mathematics Subject Classifications (2020)} 60G40, 60H10, 91G20.